Little-grow/Stop_Watch/README.md

 # Stop_Watch

-Stopwatch , simulate a stopwatch , provides two methods: Start and Stop.
+Stopwatch simple program , provides two methods: Start and Stop.
 We call the start method first, and the stop method next.
 Then we ask the stopwatch about the duration between start and stop.
 Duration is a value in TimeSpan , displayed on the console.
 We are able to use a stopwatch multiple times.